 All financial assumptions can be divided into revenue assumptions and cost assumptions.

 Revenues can be estimated directly (top-down method) or indirectly (bottom-up method).
 For example, a direct way for a restaurant to estimate revenues would be to estimate the expected number of customers per lunch and dinner, then multiply these with the average check per meal to arrive at weekly or monthly projected sales figures.
 An indirect way would be to estimate all expenses first and then to find the break-even point, which is the sales level needed to cover all expenses.

 When estimating costs, first categorize these as investments in long-term assets, expenses, deposits, working capital, pre-paid items, etc. Expenses can be further categorized into one-time start-up expenses (e.g., pre-opening advertising expenses, incorporation fees) and regular monthly operating expenses.
 You need to start with most certain and regular expenses then move to the ones where more guesswork is needed.

 A financial projections spreadsheet tool (Excel spreadsheet) is available.
 One of the advantages of this spreadsheet is that it is fully integrated, including loan amortization schedules and depreciation.
 This tool allows Missouri Small Business & Technology Development Centers (MO SBTDC) counselors to significantly reduce time spent on dealing with the technical aspects of creating financial projections.
 In addition, many convenient formatting options are included.

 MO SBTDC business development specialists offer a variety of tools and services to assist those wanting to start or grow a business.
-Find a center near you.– Tool and article provided by Aldis Jakubovskis, MO SBTDC, St. Louis
+Find a center near you.– Tool and article provided by Aldis Jakubovskis, former MO SBTDC, St. Louis business specialist

 If you liked this post you might also like: